Speak Directly To a Lawyer Now

 Whether you’re facing a criminal conviction for the first time, the loss of your licence or the prospect of a jail sentence there is always a lot on the line.
 Not only is there a lot at stake but appearing in court is a daunting process and is made all the more difficult by the complex rules, practices and procedures that exist in our criminal justice system.

-An unrepresented defendant will be helped by the presiding judicial officer, but only to a certain extent.
-A judicial officer cannot give legal advice to an unrepresented defendant.
-They cannot advise them on how the defendant should plead, what evidence they should call, what evidence might be detrimental to their case and when they might want to object to evidence being led by the prosecution – among other things.
-Though some evidence will not be admissible, and will be deemed so by the judicial officer, some evidence will be admissible unless an objection is raised.
+The Magistrate or Judge cannot give legal advice to an unrepresented defendant.
+They cannot advise them on how the defendant should plead, what evidence they should call, what evidence might be detrimental to their case and when they might want to object to evidence being led by the prosecution, or even what to do in Court.

 An unrepresented defendant often lacks the knowledge, skill and experience that their opponent, the prosecution, has.
 They are at an instant disadvantage.
 An unrepresented defendant may also struggle with answering any legal questions or issues raised by the judicial officer.